-12. (1) The council may, with regard to fees and charges, which are payable to the council, determine -
+- 12. (1) The council may, with regard to fees and charges, which are payable to the council, determine-

 - (a) application fees;

 - (b) registration fees;

-- (c) annual fees, or portion thereof, in respect of a part of a year;

-- (d) the date on which any fee or charge is payable; - (e) the fees, or portion thereof, payable in respect of any examination referred to in section 19, conducted by or on behalf of the council; - (f) any charge payable for the purposes of the education fund referred to in section 15(5); - (g) fees payable for a service referred to in section 14(c); - (h) the fees payable for an appeal in terms of section 24(1); or - (i) any other fee or charge it considers necessary.

-(2) The council may grant exemption from payment of application fees, registration fees, annual fees, charges, or a portion thereof referred to in subsection (1).
+- 5 - (c) annual fees, or portion thereof, in respect of a part of a year; - (d) the date on which any fee or charge is payable; - (e) the fees, or portion thereof, payable in respect of any examination referred to in section 19, conducted by or on behalf of the council; - (f) any charge payable for the purposes of the education fund referred to in 10 section 15(5); - (g) fees payable for a service referred to in section 14(c); - (h) the fees payable for an appeal in terms of section 24(1); or - (i) any other fee or charge it considers necessary. - (2) The council may grant exemption from payment of application fees, registration 15 fees, annual fees, charges, or a portion thereof referred to in subsection (1).

-Powers of council with regard to education in architecture
+Powers of council with regard to education in project and construction management

-13. The council may-

-- (a) subject to sections 5 and 7 of the Higher Education Act, 1997 (Act No. 101 of 1997), conduct accreditation visits to any educational institution which has a department, school or faculty of architecture, but must conduct at least one 15 such visit during its term of office.
-If the council does not conduct an accreditation visit within that term of office, it must notify the Minister accordingly and provide him or her with reasons for the failure to do so; - (b) either conditionally or unconditionally grant, refuse or withdraw accreditation to all educational institutions and their educational programmes with regard to 20 architecture; - (c) consult with the Council on Higher Education established in terms of the Higher Education Act, 1997, regarding matters relevant to education in architecture; - (d) consult with the South African Qualifications Authority established by the 25 South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), or any body established by it and the voluntary associations, to determine competency standards for the purpose of registration; - (e) establish mechanisms for registered persons to gain recognition of their qualifications and professional status in other countries; 30 - (f) liaise with the relevant National Standards Body established in terms of Chapter 3 of the regulations under the South African Qualifications Authority Act, 1995, with a view to the establishment of a standards generating body in terms of those regulations; - (g) recognise or withdraw the recognition of any examination contemplated in 35 section 19; - (h) enter into an agreement with any person or body of persons, within or outside the Republic, with regard to the recognition of any examination or qualification for the purposes of this Act; - (i) give advice or render assistance to any educational institution, voluntary 40 association or examining body with regard to educational facilities for and the training and education of registered persons and prospective registered persons; - (j) conduct any examination for the purposes of section 19; and - (k) determine, after consultation with the voluntary associations and registered 45 persons, conditions relating to and the nature and extent of continuing education and training.
+- 13. The council may- - (a) subject to sections 5 and 7 of the Higher Education Act, 1997 (Act No. 101 of 1997), conduct accreditation visits to any educational institution which has a department, school or faculty which offers project and construction management educational programmes, but must conduct at least one such visit during its term of office.
+If the council does not conduct an accreditation visit within that term of office, it must notify the Minister accordingly and provide him or 25 her with reasons for the failure to do so; - (b) either conditionally or unconditionally grant, refuse or withdraw accreditation to all educational institutions and their educational programmes with regard to to all educational institutions and their educational programmes with regard to project and construction management; (c) consult with the Council on Higher Education established in terms of the 30

+- Higher Education Act, 1997, regarding matters relevant to education in project and construction management; (d) consult with the South African Qualifications Authority established by the - South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), or any body established by it and the voluntary associations, to determine competency standards for the purpose of registration; - (e) establish mechanisms for registered persons to gain recognition of their qualifications and professional status in other countries; - (f) liaise with the relevant National Standards Body established in terms of Chapter 3 of the regulations under the South African Qualifications Authority 40 Act, 1995, with a view to the establishment of a standards generating body in terms of those regulations; - (g) recognise or withdraw the recognition of any examination contemplated in section 19; - (h) enter into an agreement with any person or body of persons, within or outside 45 the Republic, with regard to the recognition of any examination or qualification for the purposes of this Act; - (i) give advice or render assistance to any educational institution, voluntary association or examining body with regard to educational facilities for and the training and education of registered persons and prospective registered 50 persons; - (i) conduct any examination for the purposes of section 19; and - (k) determine, after consultation with the voluntary associations and registered persons, conditions relating to and the nature and extent of continuing education and training.